Sh1penfire/Meld/README.md

 "Wh-"

 I've used python to generate hjson for turret parts, feel free to look through the files if you're unsure.
+Im going to port the mod off hjson eventually, world processors have proven to be a pain to maintain and I just have bigger ideas than hjson can provide currently.

 # Onto the actual reason you're reading these obnoxiously long headers